francois2metz/node-spore/README.md

 #### Method object

-Method represent current method in spore description file.
+Method represent the current method in spore description file.

-If api required authentication for all methods and a method specify ''authentication'' to false, method.authentication is false.
+If API required authentication for all methods and a method specify ''authentication'' to false, method.authentication is false.

 Same for formats and expected_status.